2557097H/SortQuest/2557097h/README.md

+# IMPORTANT

+If looking to run and build the app please use this repository: .
+The app will likely not work without it.
+This was outwith my control because my full repository zip is nearly 1GB and Moodle only accepts 100MB maximum.
+However, instead of building and running, app can be directly run from the zip file linked below.

 # SortQuest

 'SortQuest' is a game-based learning tool which teaches sorting algorithms, namely, bubble sort, quick sort, and merge sort.
 It was made as part of my Level 4 Project using Unity.
 This repository contains all the features/files used in 'SortQuest'.